Social security contributions

 The individual's contribution is not deductible for their tax purposes.

 The employer must also make social security contributions.
 The contribution is based on total Norwegian gross salary (and taxable benefit) costs.
-The employer’s contribution is levied at a rate of 14.1%, but could be lower when the employer is established in certain sparsely populated areas.
+The employer’s contribution is levied at a rate of 14.1% but could be lower when the employer is established in certain sparsely populated areas.
+The employer share increases 5% (meaning a total rate of 19.1%) for income exceeding NOK 750,000.

 Social security agreements may exempt the employer from this tax (see the Foreign tax relief and tax treaties section for a list of countries with which social security agreements exist).
 If a similar social security contribution is paid to another state based on the same salaries, etc., then a credit may be applied for against the employer's Norwegian social security costs.